jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 Deadlock
 --------

-- Each thread lock the first mutex and waits for the second
+- Each thread locks the first mutex and waits for the second
 - They now have a circular dependency and will never progress or unlock their mutex

 Deadlock conditions